 DSLR Camera menus and function buttons vary considerably between models.
 It can take up a fair bit of time for Louise to familiarise herself with a camera she has not seen before and it’s generally not fair on other participants to hold up the workshop.
 If you are not aware of how to change the settings mentioned above in manual mode on your DSLR we would strongly recommend that you book a 1 to 1 session with Louise prior to booking the workshop.

 You will need to be over the age of 18 and be able to manage steps as there is no lift access to some locations, particularly the Ropery attic.

-Spaces are limited and we advise early booking to avoid disappointment.
+Spaces are limited (small group size of 10) and we advise early booking to avoid disappointment.

 Explore behind the scenes in places such as The Spinning Rooms and the Tarred Yarn Store.
 These locations are not open to the general public and have been featured in films and TV such as Les Miserables, Call the Midwife and Sherlock Holmes.